goossens/ObjectTalk/docs-src/architecture/software.md

 In fact, the ratio between construction code and functionality was so bad that a new approach was implemented.

-Today, the framework uses an Entity Component System (ECS) as an architectural pattern to represent user interfaces, 2D (game) boards and 3D scenes.
+Today, the framework uses an Entity Component System (ECS) as an architectural pattern to represent user interfaces, 2D (game) boards and 3D (game) scenes.
 The Integrated Development Environment (IDE), which is explained later, provides editors to manipulates ECS objects.
 By doing this, the ObjectTalk language is no longer used to construct visual objects but it is used for runtime logic and interaction.
 For those old enough to remember the Model-View-Controller architectural pattern, the model is expressed